Petra is truly an amazing place. Read the Highlights of Petra to plan your visit, as well as these following tips for exploring Petra.

 This is how it goes.

-Thousands of tea candles lit up along the path of the Siq, leading to other thousands front of the Treasury, where you would sit down for a while with other visitors and enjoy, hopefully in some level of quietness, the majestic Treasury glows from the thousands of candle lights.
+Thousands of tea candles lit up along the path of the Siq, leading to other thousands front of the Treasury, where you sit down for a while with other visitors and enjoy, hopefully in some level of quietness, the majestic Treasury glows from the thousands of candle lights.

 When in plan it is a great idea, in reality, I’ve heard many visitors don’t really think it is enjoyable.
 Nonetheless, if this is your thing, definitely do it!